Green economy policies in Canada

 Green economy policies in Canada are policies that contribute to transitioning the Canadian economy to a more environmentally sustainable one.
 The green economy can be defined as an economy, "that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities."
 Aspects of a green economy would include stable growth in income and employment that is driven by private and public investment into policies and actions that reduce carbon emissions, pollution and prevent the loss of biodiversity.

-Green economy policies can be defined as legislation or actions put forth by public institutions with the main intent of furthering establishing an environmentally sustainable system.
+Green economy policies can be defined as legislation or actions put forth by public institutions with the main intent of further establishing an environmentally sustainable system.
 Some of these policies would include investments into green energy sectors aimed at reducing carbon emissions, and aiding the growth of renewable energy resources.
 Green economy policies can also be considered on an international scale, with agreements such as the Kyoto Protocol and the Paris Agreement.
 Policies on a national level include, agreements such as the Western Climate Initiative, and the Boreal Forest Agreement among many others.

-More recently, green economy policies have become popular across various public jurisdictions in Canada.
+Green economy policies have become popular across various public jurisdictions in Canada.
 There has been an implementation of policies and initiatives across various levels of government.
 Due to the rise in frequency of these green economy policies in Canada, the socio-technical landscape is changing.
 More Canadians are supportive of green energy policies and a transition into a green economy.